ALsJourney/documentation-coolify/docs/services/castopod.md

 ## What is Castopod

-Castopod is a free & open-source hosting platform made for podcasters who want engage and interact with their audience.
+Castopod is a free & open-source hosting platform made for podcasters who want to engage and interact with their audience.

 ## Links